stevenjmesser/visitmy.website/_posts/2024-03-26-the-govuk-design-system-is-iterating-more-quickly.md

 If you look at releases of GOV.‌UK Frontend – the code part of the GOV.‌UK Design System – you can see [it’s getting faster](https://github.com/alphagov/govuk-frontend/tags).
 In the last 6 months (March 2024 to October 2023) there have been 10 releases.
 In the 12 months before that, there were just 5 releases.

-What does this tell us? **The team is releasing twice as much in half the time**.
+What does this tell us? **The team is releasing twice as often in half the time**.

 That’s awesome!